 Transparency takes distinctive forms within indigenous-led operations.
 Community members receive regular reports on gaming revenues, proposed expenditures, and long-term planning through traditional governance structures such as band council meetings and community assemblies.
 This open dialogue ensures that elders, youth representatives, and families understand how gaming operations align with broader community aspirations.
 Decision-making processes often incorporate traditional consensus-building approaches, honoring the principle that gaming revenues represent collective resources requiring collective stewardship.

 Indigenous gaming operators frequently exceed provincial regulatory requirements by implementing additional safeguards protecting vulnerable community members.
 These measures reflect cultural teachings about mutual care and responsibility, demonstrating how traditional values guide modern economic initiatives.
-This community-first accountability model distinguishes indigenous gaming from purely commercial ventures, embedding operations within a framework of cultural continuity and shared prosperity.
+This community-first accountability model distinguishes indigenous gaming regulation from purely commercial ventures, embedding operations within a framework of cultural continuity and shared prosperity.

 The Broader Implications for Indigenous Tourism and Cultural Education